0b0d3/0b0d3/README.md

 ### 🧠 About Me

 I am a security-focused Software Engineer and AI enthusiast with a deep specialization in building robust digital security solutions.
-As the Founder & CEO of **DARX Tech**, my mission is to architect and develop applications that leverage advanced AI, strong encryption, and zero-knowledge privacy principles to protect user data and digital assets.
+As the Founder &amp; CEO of **DARX Tech**, my mission is to architect and develop applications that leverage advanced AI, strong encryption, and zero-knowledge privacy principles to protect user data and digital assets.
 I am passionate about creating technologies that are not only powerful and efficient but also inherently secure by design.

 **Core Competencies:**
 -   🔐 **End-to-End Encryption:** Architecting systems with AES-256 and other modern cryptographic standards.